-Like the President in the State of the Union address, the opposition often calls for bipartisanship.
+As with the President in the State of the Union address, the opposition often calls for bipartisanship.
 Cooperation and consensus are common themes.
 Providing commentary from outside of the nation's capital, bipartisanship can play a more prominent role if a governor gives the address rather than a Member of Congress.
 For example, Democratic Governor Kathleen Sebelius of Kansas emphasized bipartisanship in her 2008 response.
-She stated:
+She stated,

 I'm a Democrat, but tonight, it doesn't really matter whether you think of yourself as a Democrat or a Republican or an Independent.
-Or none of the above ...
+Or none of the above....
 And, so, I want to take a slight detour from tradition on this State of the Union night.
-In this time, normally reserved for the partisan response, I hope to offer you something more: An American Response.40
+In this time, normally reserved for the partisan response, I hope to offer you something more: An American Response.56

 In other instances, the opposition response may ask the President directly to work in a bipartisan fashion to accomplish a particular task.
+In 2011, Representative Paul Ryan began his speech with prayers for the recovery of Representative Gabrielle Giffords and those injured or killed in the Tucson shooting massacre.